seamile/jsonfmt/README.md

 # JSON Formator

-`jsonfmt` is a JSON object formatting tool.
+**jsonfmt** is a json object formatting tool.

 ## Features

-1. Print the JSON object in pretty format from files or stdin.
+1. Print the json object in pretty format from files or stdin.
-2. Compress the JSON object into a single line without spaces.
+2. Compress the json object into a single line without spaces.
-3. Output part of a large JSON object via jsonpath.
+3. Output part of a large json object via jsonpath.

 ## Install